ArmDeveloperEcosystem/workshop-multiarch-aks/instruqt/deploy.md

 - A terminal to work in with the required tools (git, azure cli, terraform) already installed

 > [!NOTE]
-> Your Azure CLI should already be configured and authorized to the correct Azure subscription.
+> Your Azure CLI should already be configured by Instruqt and authorized to the correct Azure subscription.
+> You can confirm this by running `az account show`

 ## Plan and apply Terraform
 ===